 Ozonated olive oil for Yeast Infection

-- Ozone has the ability to quickly ease skin irritation and promote fast wounds healing
+- Ozone has the ability to quickly ease skin irritation and accelerate wound healing (source).

-- Ozone was shown to be very beneficial for oral infections making ozone an effective home remedy for oral thrush
+- Ozone was shown to be very beneficial for oral infections (source) and oral thrush (source).

-- Ozone was shown to be effective for vaginal infections (study) making ozone an effective home remedy for vaginal yeast infections.
+- Ozone was shown to be effective for vaginal infections (source).

 This means that Ozone can safely reduce the candida infection inside your mouth, skin or genital area, while helping the damaged tissues to heal faster.